 - Medications and supplements have been found to help.
 Discuss this with your GP.

-In patients with advanced OA (cartilage has worn away completely) may need to see an orthopaedic surgeon to discuss more aggressive management strategies such as injections or surgical intervention (joint replacement)
+In patients with advanced OA (cartilage has worn away completely and there literally be bone on bone contact between the joint surfaces) and who are suffering from debilitating pain may need to see an orthopaedic surgeon to discuss more aggressive management strategies.
+This can include injections or potentially surgical intervention (joint replacement).